younghhk/expectedCases/README.md

 Project expected cancer cases for a cohort using age-specific incidence and mortality rates.
 The package expands 5-year age-band counts to single-year ages, applies sex-specific rates, and simulates annual aging, incidence, and all-cause mortality.

+This repository is currently restricted to authorized collaborators until the program is fully verified.
+For other cancer research software, see [younghhk/NCI](https://github.com/younghhk/NCI).

 📘 See the full vignette: [Tutorial: expectedCases](https://github.com/younghhk/expectedCases/blob/master/Vignettes_expectedCases.pdf)